Ethra8/candlelight-worlds/README.md

 ## IMAGES
 - [Hero image](https://www.freepik.com/free-photo/enchanting-glow-fairy-lights-candles-creating-magical-ambiance_136714970.htm) by [
 frimufilms](https://www.freepik.com/author/frimufilms) at [Freepik](https://www.freepik.com/)
-- All other images on the site have been generated with AI using *ChatGPT* tool, by the creator of this site, and exclusively for this site.
+**NB:** All other images on the site have been generated with AI using *ChatGPT* exclusively for this site by the author, and can be accessed by clicking on each.

 ## ACKNOWLEDGEMENTS
 - Sites thoroughly researched: [Stackoverflow](https://stackoverflow.com/), [Django Projects Forum](https://forum.djangoproject.com/).